LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 Note: In addition to controlling whether or not the server returns an error for unexpected search parameters, the handling preference is also used to control whether or not the server will return an error for unexpected elements in the JSON representation of a Resource as defined at https://hl7.org/fhir/R4B/json.html.

-The IBM FHIR Server supports conditional create-on-update using the `If-None-Match` header.
-This IBM FHIR Server-specific feature allows clients to use a `PUT` (update) interaction which behaves as follows:
+The LinuxForHealth FHIR Server supports conditional create-on-update using the `If-None-Match` header.
+This LinuxForHealth FHIR Server-specific feature allows clients to use a `PUT` (update) interaction which behaves as follows:

     1. If the resource does not yet exist, create the resource and return `201 Created`;
     2. If the resource does exist, do nothing and return `412 Precondition Failed` (default behavior);